jetbrains-academy/scala-tutorial/Definitions and Evaluation/Naming Things/task.md

 ## Methods

 Definitions can have parameters.
+For instance, consider the program in the code editor.

-## Excercise
+## Exercise
-Let’s define a method that computes the area of a disc, given its radius.
+Let’s define a method that computes the area of a disc, given its radius (`x`).